 Environmental accounting is an increasingly important and topical issue from a theoretical and practical point of view.
 Consequently, the literature background of the research is very diverse, and while writing the dissertation, several international and domestic literature was reviewed.
-Furthermore, to explore the practical application of this field, several doctoral theses and publications have been written in the last few years, both in Hungary and internationally (Somogyi, 2007; Madarasiné, 2009; Ván, 2012).
+Furthermore, to explore the practical application of this field, several doctoral theses and publications have been written in the last few years, both in Hungary and internationally (Somogyi, 2007; Madarasiné, 2009; Ván, 2012b).
 Therefore, the central topic of my doctoral research, environmental accounting, can not be considered a new research area.
 However, it is certainly novel, as I examine the corporate presence of environmental management accounting from a different perspective than before.

-The main objective of my present research is to analyse the factors influencing the environmental management accounting system within the organisation of large companies operating in the domestic arena, which are in contact with the natural environment due to their activities and significantly influence its quality, as well as the system's characteristics.
+The main objective of the doctoral research was to map the environmental financial accounting practices of large companies operating in the domestic area, which are directly related to the natural environment due to their production activities.
+The other objective was to analyse the development of the environmental management accounting system and its relationship with factors within the organisation.